 The people who actually live in the neighborhood are one of the best sources of information about what it’s really like to live there.
 Tap into those resources if at all possible: talk to the servers at the diner, the librarians or city, and county clerks, the retail store employees, people you meet walking around at the park or just on the street.
 If you’re a parent, take your kids to a local playground and strike up conversations with some of the other moms and dads about what they like and dislike about the area.
 You might not learn anything new, but the locals might give you some real food for thought.

 Can you stay for a while?

 Now that you’ve thought about all of these different factors of choosing the right neighborhood, spend some time there and see if it really is a good fit for you.
-A local brokerage can help you find a rental if you can take your time making a decision, which is the perfect way to learn everything about a neighborhood and understand whether you’d enjoy living there.
+A real estate mega team can help you find a rental if you can take your time making a decision, which is the perfect way to learn everything about a neighborhood and understand whether you’d enjoy living there.
 They can also help you find a vacation rental or another short-term option if you can’t rent long-term but still want to check out the neighborhoods in advance.

 Choosing the right neighborhood is the most critical decision when it comes to buying a house — apart from which house to buy.
 When you know which neighborhood is a good fit for you, then you’ll find the home search experience much less challenging and frustrating.
 One of the best resources for educating yourself about neighborhoods is a real estate mega team, which typically has agents who specialize in many different neighborhoods and can provide you with the details you need to pick the right neighborhood for your next home purchase.